MrPhryaNikFrosty/Winlator-Frost/README.md

 ## Device
 - Android: 8.0 or newer
 - RAM: 3 ~ 4 GB are minimum requirements but 6 GB are recommended
-- ROM: 64 GB are minimum or depending on the games that you're going to play but it's highly recommended to have at least 128 GB and SD Card are also supported but some type of SD Card doesn't recognize as drive in winlator
+- ROM: 64 GB are minimum or depending on the games that you're going to play but it's highly recommended to have at least 128 GB or having a SD Card are also supported but some type of SD Card doesn't recognize as drive in winlator
 - Architecture: arm64-v8a are required

 ## Graphics Driver for device GPU